 Financial Asset Information

 This page explains how to view and manage financial information on individual assets.
-Every asset in the register has financial data including purchase cost, depreciation charges, net book value, and transaction history.
+Every asset in the register has financial data including purchase cost, depreciation charges, net book value, and depreciation setup.
 Understanding how to access and interpret this data is essential for financial controllers managing the asset register.

 Prerequisites